GrantMCA93/data-centric-dev-milestone-project/README.md

 recipesearchresults.html - This page is used to provide the recipe results on the recipesearch.html page addrecipe.html - This page is used to add recipes for other users to search and view and recipe is also added to your myrecipe.html page. websitestats.html - This page contains tabes, pie and bar charts displaying the number of each category, cuisine and allergen in the recipe database.
+The graphs used for the websitestats.html page exist at path /static/img/graphs
 ## Potential future features
 On The website statistics pages I didnt know how to get the graphs and tables to update automatically so it has to be done manually.